FlowFuse/website/src/webinars/2024/building-unified-namespace-using-nodered-mqtt.md

 Enter the Unified Namespace (UNS).
 Breaking the ISA-95 chains, UNS makes data available to many applications across the organization for rapid iterative development and integration.
 Typically to implement a unified namespace you'll adapt your data producers to talk to a common broker.
 The adaptation layer is usually Node-RED, and MQTT is the broker protocol.

-In this webinar **Grey Dziuba**, OT Data & Community Strategist at FlowFuse will be joined by UNS expert **Kudzai Manditereza**, Developer Advocate at HiveMQ to talk about:
+In this webinar **Grey Dziuba**, OT Data & Community Strategist at FlowFuse is joined by UNS expert **Kudzai Manditereza**, Developer Advocate at HiveMQ where they talk about:

 - How UNS can accelerate innovation
 - How to properly organize your infrastructure for a standard discrete manufacturing plant.
 - How FlowFuse extends the value of the UNS

-They will demo how FlowFuse and UNS can empower your manufacturing environment and answer any questions you may have.

-This webinar is ideal for those who are considering the UNS or have already implemented it and want to extend its value by leveraging a citizen development platform.
+This on-demand webinar is ideal for those who are considering the UNS or have already implemented it and want to extend its value by leveraging a citizen development platform.